peteroupc/peteroupc.github.io/exporand.md

 <a id=Sampler_Code></a>
 ## Sampler Code

 The following Python code implements the beta sampler just described.
-It relies on a class I wrote called "[**bernoulli.py**](https://github.com/peteroupc/peteroupc.github.io/blob/master/bernoulli.py)", which collects a number of Bernoulli factories, some of which are relied on by the code below.
-This includes the building blocks mentioned earlier.
+It relies on two Python modules I wrote:

+- "[**bernoulli.py**](https://github.com/peteroupc/peteroupc.github.io/blob/master/bernoulli.py)", which collects a number of Bernoulli factories, some of which are relied on by the code below.
+- "[**randomgen.py**](https://github.com/peteroupc/peteroupc.github.io/blob/master/randomgen.py)", which collects a number of random number generation methods, including `kthsmallest`, as well as the `RandomGen` class.

 Note that the code uses floating-point arithmetic only to convert the result of the sampler to a convenient form, namely a floating-point number.

 This code is far from fast, though, at least in Python.